bastillion-io/Bastillion-EC2/README.md

 Steps:

 1. Set your AWS credentials
-2. Import the private key used on your EC2 systems (note: The EC2 server will only show if private key has been imported)
+2. Import the private key used on your EC2 systems (note: The EC2 server will only show if the private key has been imported)
 3. Set the EC2 regions of the residing systems
 4. Start composite-ssh sessions or create and execute a script across multiple sessions